 Appealing an Income Support decision at a tribunal

-You can appeal to a tribunal if the Department for Communities (DfC) didn’t change their decision when you asked for a mandatory reconsideration.
+You can appeal to a tribunal if the Department for Work and Pensions (DWP) didn’t change their decision when you asked for a mandatory reconsideration.

-The tribunal is independent of the DfC and will be made up of 1 or 2 experts, for example a solicitor and an accountant.
-They’ll look at your evidence and hear what you have to say.
-They’ll also look at any evidence from the DfC and then make a decision.
+The tribunal is independent of the DWP and overseen by a judge.
+The judge will look at your evidence and hear what you have to say.
+They’ll also look at any evidence from the DWP and then make a decision.

 Before you appeal to a tribunal